GeV-scale dark matter with $p$-wave Breit-Wigner enhanced annihilation: Results

-0.1cm The last feature we would like to explain is the sharp vertical cut in the allowed parameter space around $g_x\approx 10^{-4}$.
+Another feature we would like to explain is the sharp vertical cut in the allowed parameter space around $g_x\approx 10^{-4}$.
 In this region of the $(g_{x} , \epsilon)$ plane, the value of $\bar{\Sigma}_{\rm min}^{2}$, as given by Eq.~\ref{eq:Sigma_bar_min_def}, becomes larger than $1$.
 In the trough regime, as the mass degeneracy parameter $\Sigma_{0}^{2}$ increases, the relic abundance decreases according to relation~\ref{eq:Oh2_approx_trough_decreasing}.
 A minimum is reached near $\Sigma_{0}^{2} \simeq 0.01$.
 This corresponds here to a plasma temperature $T_{\rm M} \simeq 10 \, {\rm MeV}$.
 Requiring that this minimum is less than $\Omega_{\rm DM} h^{2}$ sets a lower limit on $g_{x}$.
-With a kinetic decoupling temperature $T_{\rm KD}$ of order 50~MeV, and using Eq.~\ref{eq:Oh2_approx_trough_decreasing}, yield an approximate value for that bound of $g_{x} = 1.4 \times 10^{-4}$, in excellent agreement with the numerical result.
+With a kinetic decoupling temperature $T_{\rm KD}$ of order 50~MeV, using relation~\ref{eq:Oh2_approx_trough_decreasing} leads to an approximate value for that bound of $g_{x} = 1.4 \times 10^{-4}$, in excellent agreement with the numerical result.
 We reproduced this exercise for a DM mass of $200\rm \,MeV$ and $5\,\rm GeV$, and found limiting $g_x$ values of $3.0 \times 10^{-5}$ and $5.2 \times 10^{-4}$, in agreement with the summary plots Fig.~\ref{fig:resultsDM200MeV} and Fig.~\ref{fig:resultsDM5GeV}, respectively.
 The remaining panels in Fig.~\ref{fig:pedaplotsDM1GeV_lowsol} will be discussed in the following subsections.